 All the ingredients you need for this can be found at your regular grocery store.
 If you’re unfamiliar with Sambal Oelek, look in the Asian section.
 It’ll be there.
 If you can’t find it there, it’s definitely online!
 It’s a wonderful chili paste that is a pantry staple for me, and I have a feeling it might become the same for you.

 So grab a cold beer and let’s make these guys!
 Heck, we can make them together if you want.
-Scroll down past the recipe for the video.
+Click here or scroll down past the recipe for the video.

-Add the ginger and garlic to the pan, and stir around for a sec
+- Add the ginger and garlic to the pan, and stir around for a few seconds.

 One little note: In the video, I accidentally used fish sauce instead of sesame oil.
 I guess I was too busy being in awkward Youtuber mode and I wasn’t paying attention!